sundarcodes/myBlogSite/content/post/ui-state-management-part-4.md

 To implement this, it makes heavy use of observables and to make it easy for the developers, it has done lot of heavy lifting.
 To understand and read more on this, please refer to this [blog][mobx-post] from the creator of Mobx, [Michel Westrate][michel-westrate-twitter].

 Okay.
-Its time now to see Mobx in action.
-Lets get started.
-We would using a package called [mobx-angular][mobx-angular] which is an angular wrapper on the mobx.
+Its time now to see Mobx in action.We would be using a package called [mobx-angular][mobx-angular] which is an angular wrapper on the mobx.

 The first thing we are going to do is to create the store.
 Our store is going to hold the reads collection. `actionStatus` will be used to store the status of a network request.
 ````